Renchugo/Advanced-Computational-Methods-in-Drug-Discovery-ACMDD-/README.md

 The Talktorials folder indcludes: the talktorials that we used for our research and are filled in.
 This folder also includes a separate word file with answers to the quizzes of these corresponding talktorials

-The CBR folder includes: the final assignment of this course, consisting of the 3 parts just as we received the assignment.
+The CBR folder includes: the final assignment of this course, consisting of the 3 parts that we received the assignment.

 In the main folder we also uploaded our presentation and a word file that includes our background research, literature, conclusions and discussion.